-Advanced study of contemporary problems in office administration.
+Contemporary problems in office administration.
 Emphasis on current trends and developments and on individual student research.

 279. Seminar in Data Systems Design (3)

 Prerequisite: Business Administration 273.

 Research in the analysis and design of data processing systems.

 281. Behavioral Sciences for Management (3)

 Prerequisite: Business Administration 201B.